Class Syllabus

 (A) voltmeter (B) filament (C) circuit (D) ammeter easy The instrument used to measure potential difference between two points is:

-(A) voltmeter (B) filament (C) circuit (D) ammeter easy Sign up to practise all 29 Electric Current and Its Effects questions →21 Food: Where Does It Come From?20 Qs → Sample questions
+(A) fuse (B) ammeter (C) solenoid (D) none of these easy Sign up to practise all 29 Electric Current and Its Effects questions →21 Food: Where Does It Come From?20 Qs → Sample questions

 (A) Photosynthesis (B) Respiration (C) Digestion (D) Excretion easy From where do animals get their food?